andrewrosemberg/PortfolioOpt.jl/docs/src/index.md

  - `allow_short_selling::Bool`: If true allows decision variables to be negative;
  - `risk_free_rate::Real`: Risk free return (known return of the money not invested).

 Once an instance of a `VolumeMarket` is defined, one can call `market_model` to create a `JuMP.Model` with the equivalent constraints, objective terms and variables created.
 Moreover, after the strategic objective terms and constraints are added on top of this model, it can be passed to the `change_bids!` together with the `VolumeMarket` object to modify the `volume_bids::Vector{Real}`.
-Alternetivelly, `change_bids!` can receive the already calculated bids (if chosen elsewhere) or even just the `PortfolioFormulation`, leaving the work of creating the `JuMP.Model` and adding all constraints and objective terms (market based or strategy based) to this function.
+Alternatively, `change_bids!` can receive the already calculated bids (if chosen elsewhere) or even just the `PortfolioFormulation`, leaving the work of creating the `JuMP.Model` and adding all constraints and objective terms (market based or strategy based) to this function.

 A market with already defined strategic bids, i.e. `volume_bids`, can be cleared using the function `clear_market!` that receives the `VolumeMarket` and the `clearing_prices::Vector{Real}`.